VVlad12/QuickCard/README.md

    - Use the arrow buttons
    - Use keyboard arrow keys
 6. **Learn in Context**: Each card shows the word in a sentence appropriate to the difficulty level
+7. **Navigate Cards**:
+   - Tap left side of card to go to previous card
+   - Tap right side of card to go to next card
+   - Swipe left/right on mobile devices
+   - Drag with mouse on desktop
+   - Use the arrow buttons
+   - Use keyboard arrow keys
-7. **Listen to Pronunciation**:
+8. **Listen to Pronunciation**:
-   - Click the sound button (speaker icon)
+   - Click the sound button (speaker icon) or press spacebar for word pronunciation
-   - Press spacebar for quick audio
+   - Click the sentence button (volume icon) or press 'S' for sentence pronunciation
    - Visual feedback shows when audio is playing
-8. **Track Progress**: Monitor your progress with the progress bar and card counter
+9. **Track Progress**: Monitor your progress with the progress bar and card counter

 ## Vocabulary Categories